Argentina’s Geographical Indications for wine

 Ministerio de Agricultura, ganadería y pesca argentina: Indicaciones Geográficas y Denominaciones de Origen.

-*Each category definition is a translation of the INV official documents. ** Featured image: Finca La Celia
+*Each category definition is based on the translations of the official INV documents. ** Featured image: Finca La Celia